September 10, 2024

 Testing Your Setup

-This step is necessary—unless you enjoy discovering issues mid-interview (spoiler: you don’t).
+This step is necessary—unless you enjoy having issues mid-interview (spoiler: you don’t).

 • Do a Test Run: Always, always do a quick test recording before you get started.
 It’s the best way to catch any problems with your setup—like a mic that’s too far away or a background hum that needs to be dealt with.